uselesstechjunks/generative_models_mle/docs/content/appendix1.md

 With Jacobian, we obtain a simplified evaluation rule for our approximation similar to the scalar-case, as $J_{\mathbf{x}}\mathbf{h}$ is simple matrix-vector multiplication.

-### Scalar-valued Functions on Hilbert Spaces: Gradient
+### Scalar-valued Functions on Hilbert Spaces: Gradient Vector
 Let's consider scalar-valued functions $f:U\to\mathbb{R}$ (or $\mathbb{C}$) (called functionals) on complete inner-product spaces $U$ (Hilbert space).
 For derivatives of such cases, we can use another trick.
 For any bounded linear functional $L:U\to\mathbb{R}$, there exists a unique vector $\boldsymbol{\varphi}_L$ that achieves the same effect with a simple inner product (Riesz Representation Theorem), i.e., $L(\mathbf{h})=\langle \boldsymbol{\varphi}_L, \mathbf{h}\rangle$.

 For the derivative, we use a special notation $\nabla$ to define this vector, such that